Accenture/adop-docker-compose/README.md

                 - your AWS key and your secret access key (see [getting your AWS access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)) via command line options, environment variables or using aws configure
                 - the AWS region id in this format: eu-west-1
             - a username and password (optional) to act as credentials for the initial admin user (you will be prompted to re-enter your password if it is considered weak)
-                - Initial admin user can not be set to 'admin' to avoid duplicate entries in LDAP.
+                - The initial admin username cannot be set to 'admin' to avoid duplicate entries in LDAP.
+            - AWS parameters i.e. a subnet ID, the name of a keypair and an EC2 instance type (these parameters are useful if you would like to extend the platform with additional AWS EC2 services)
     - For example (if you don't have ~/.aws set up):

         ```./quickstart.sh -t aws -m adop1 -a AAA -s BBB -c vpc-123abc -r eu-west-1 -u user.name -p userPassword```